kkincade/manager-readme/README.md

 #### AVAILABILITY

 A healthy work/life balance is very important to me.
-I typically work weekdays from 7:30am to 5pm and avoid working on weekends.
+I typically work weekdays from 7:00 AM to 4:00 PM and avoid working on weekends.
 I might occasionally work outside of these hours but only if the situation requires it.
 I don’t expect you to work any unusual hours either.
 You should never feel pressured to work more than a standard 40hr work week.

-I try my best to leave work at work, and I would advise you do the same.
-I don’t expect to communicate with you outside of normal office hours, however, you can always message me 24/7.
-I have *Do Not Disturb* mode enabled when needed, so don’t feel like you are bothering me.
+I try my best to leave work at work, and I advise you do the same.
+I don’t expect to communicate with you outside of normal office hours; however, you can always message me 24/7.
+I take the initiative to use *Do Not Disturb* mode when needed, so you will not be bothering me.
 I will respond only when it is convenient.
 The reverse applies as well.
 I might message you outside of typical office hours, but I don’t expect a response until it is convenient for you.

 I will always give notice prior to any irregular office outages (e.g. working from home, leaving early).
 I expect you to do the same.
 A flexible work schedule is important to me, but it’s also important not to abuse it.
 There is value in an office environment and working face-to-face with teammates.